splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 Reduce manual instrumentation to a minimum
 ----------------------------------------------------------------

-Manual instrumentation might introduce inefficiencies that increase agent overhead.
+Manual instrumentation might introduce inefficiencies that increase instrumentation overhead.
 For example, starting an activity in every method results in a high span volume, which in turn increases noise in the data and consumes more system resources.
 Use manual instrumentation only where adequate or necessary.

 Provision adequate resources
 ----------------------------------------------------------------